WebView

 Fires when there is error with loading a webview page resource.

-Event handler argument's data
+Event handler argument's data property is of type

-and contains the error message.
+str and contains the error message.

 Note